slamice/wri/hipsters/chapter09.md

 My anxieties played and the words and symbols danced the rest of the day around my screen in front of a picture of a mountain top I only just noticed. (((couldn't see the desktop picture)))

+I went to the bathroom.
+Post lunch, the mirrror wasn't clear, bits of dust and floss aftermath speckled it.
+A headache was stirring up from the back of my mind.
+It began reeling, slowly, until it nestled snug right behind my immediate thoughts.

+I waved at the faucet to spray out a tiny cold shower of water.
+It hit my hand but felt at first numb, then very cold.
+Each drop threw itself dying on my hand, rolling dead down the drain.
+I wiped my face and kept my hands there.
+What was wrong with me?

 ---------

 It was a slow slog and schlog.
 I don't remember much that day,

 ---------

+-pyshcological headaches-